TEN CITY SOLUTIONS

-Katherine Murray is an internationally experienced urbanist with a background in architecture and urban design.
+Katherine Murray is an internationally experienced urbanist with a background in architecture, urban design and sustainable development.
 She is the principal of Ten City Solutions and the founder of Young Urbanists.
 Katherine is passionate about achieving better outcomes for cities and driving urban strategy and community engagement to reach these goals.

 Hailing from Melbourne, Katherine has spent the past 20+ years living, working and studying in a range of global cities, including significant periods in Oxford, London, New York, Tokyo and Singapore.